 The Indy SurviveOars even held a successful fundraising event at the boxing club in which trainers, friends and family all joined together to support the Indy SurviveOars team members.
 The funds raised enabled them to purchase a new customized boat painted in the team colors of pink.

 Title Boxing Gym also encourages the use of boxing to help men and women fight muscular diseases such as Parkinson’s.

 Medical experts are confident in the role regular physical exercise plays in recovering from and fighting off a recurrence of cancer.
 Some women say they feel fitter than they ever did, even before they commenced treatment.
-Learn more about dragon boat racing for breast cancer survivors.
+Learn more in the video below.